 While privately owned, overnight guests can access the pools at any hour while day-use visitors should call ahead to check availability.
-They’re enclosed in rustic huts that offer some privacy for couples or small groups, with an ideal year-round water temperature of between 100 and 110 degrees.
+They’re enclosed in rustic huts that offer some privacy for couples or small groups, with an ideal year-round water temperature of 170 degrees.
 There’s no sulfur smell here, no noise, just the feeling of utter bliss and relaxation.
 Help keep this hot spring and other Oregon attractions enjoyable for other visitors by researching current guidelines and respecting your surroundings.

-For more privacy, a try one of the cedar-enclosed soaking tubs in the bath house, with a natural hot water tap that can be filled to the temperature of your liking.
-At $7.50 an hour or $4.25 per person for the soaking pond, you’ll wonder why you don’t get out here more often.
+For more privacy, try one of the cedar-enclosed soaking tubs in the bathhouse at Crane Hot Springs, with a natural hot water tap that can be filled to the temperature of your liking.

 When you get hungry, the Steens Loop area has some charming options.
-Grab a country omelet at the Crane Store and Cafe for breakfast, and a burger and famously thick shake at The Fields Station in Fields.
-For dinner, head to Burns for a much-earned McCoy Creek Scottish Ale by Steens Mountain Brewing Company and a hearty salad and lamb gyro at Rhojo’s family-owned restaurant, one of several tasty options downtown.
+For breakfast grab a country omelet at the Crane Store and Cafe, or for lunch enjoy a burger and famously thick shake at The Fields Station in Fields.
+For dinner, head to Burns for a much-earned McCoy Creek Scottish Ale by Steens Mountain Brewing Company to go along with one of their many fried chicken sandwiches.

 On your way home, stop for a souvenir at Oard’s Gallery, a third-generation family-owned museum and cultural gift store that’s been around for 135 years.
 Find a collection of Native American paintings and other artwork from nine local tribes, handmade furniture and jewelry, arrowheads, coins, clocks and even a collection of ages-old barbed wire.

 If you’re not quite ready to leave yet, extend your happy vibes at Summer Lake Hot Springs, two hours southwest of Bend on Oregon Outback Scenic Byway.
 Cozy guest cabins and tent and RV sites are available for overnight stays at the resort, which also hosts workshops, festivals and other events.
-The geothermal pool is said to hold sacred healing powers; at $10 per visit, we think it’s worth investigating.
+The geothermal pool is said to hold sacred healing powers.